grafana/loki/README.md

 ```

 In the Grafana UI (http://localhost:3000), log in with "admin"/"admin", add a new "Grafana Loki" datasource for `http://host.docker.internal:3100`, then go to explore and enjoy!

+## Further Reading

+- The original [design doc](https://docs.google.com/document/d/11tjK_lvp1-SVsFZjgOTr1vV3-q6vBAsZYIQ5ZeYBkyM/view) for Loki is a good source for discussion of the motivation and design decisions.
+>>>>>>> Add logo to readme.